ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Local identity and private keys: Used to perform private key operations and prove one's identity to the Remote Endpoint.
-(Note, if private keys are not available, e.g., since they are stored in HSMs, handshake callbacks must be used.
+(Note, if private keys are not available, e.g., since they are stored in hardware security modules (HSMs), handshake callbacks must be used.
 See below for details.)

 ~~~
 SecurityParameters.AddIdentity(identity)